ZupIT/beagle-docs/content/en/api/request-data.md

 ## What is it?

-The **`Request Data`** is an Beagle Internal class used to do http requests.
+The **`Request Data`** is a Beagle Internal class used to make http requests.
 That is what you use when you need, for example, to call a Server-Driven page from **an activity or a native fragment on Android.**

 At first, you will only list the URL attribute that referencing the page you want to load from BFF.